brijanya/AudioApi/README.md

 1. AudioApi - Root project folder
 2. AudioServer - API folder

+Click on the links or change URL accordingly.

 The API uses Django Rest Framework
 The Database used is SQLite3 that is prebuilt however using any other is not a problem